jean-airoldie/libzmq-rs/FAQ.md

 I determined that the thread safe type had equal or better single thread performance in almost ALL cases.
-The only exception was the EXCLUSIVE PAIR pattern which is used exclusively for inter-thread communication, where you should rather be using [`crossbeam_channel`], which offers significantly better performance.
+The only exception was the EXCLUSIVE PAIR pattern which is used exclusively for inter-thread communication, where you should rather be using something like [`crossbeam_channel`], which offers significantly better performance.

 Lastly these deprecated socket types had a ton of footguns that were kept to maintain backward compatibility.